dtan1/dtan1/README.md

 ## Hi there 👋, my name is Darren

-### *I am a Software Engineer, who is passionate in the innovative technology, e.g. blockchain, Ai, cyber security, VR/AR etc.*
+### I am a meticulous Software Engineer, who is passionate in the innovative technologies, with a special enthusiam in *Blockchain* technology.

 ### About :
 &nbsp; &nbsp; &nbsp; This is a new GitHub Readme Page.